mtrevix/iDvorak/README.md

   AltGr+z & Z -> Ζ (U+0396)
   AltGr+z &   ->   (U+0020)

-A set of frequently used symbols for the international phonetic alphabet (IPA), using AltGr+v:<br/>
+A set of frequently used symbols for the international phonetic alphabet (IPA), using AltGr+v:
   AltGr+v & a -> ɑ (U+0251)
   AltGr+v & c -> ʔ (U+0294)
   AltGr+v & e -> ə (U+0259)